sumon05/Api-To-Upload-Text/README.md

 ## Setup
 To run ajax-start.html and xhr-basic.html files:

-``open console window and browse the specific folder where you clone or downloaded the files``
+``open console window and browse the specific folder where you want to clone or downloaded the files``

 In second step, write in console: